Akrom Yusupov: Biography

-The circus building in Tashkent Yusupov embodied the image of a modern Khodja Nasreddin, and in the image of a cheerful and witty hero, he showed his unique comic talent in the films "ISH-421", "Diplomaed Donkey", "Money or Wisdom", "Student", "Barber", "Inspection", "Boxing", "Smart Creature".
+The circus building in Tashkent Yusupov embodied the image of a modern Khodja Nasreddin, and in the image of a cheerful and witty hero, he showed his comic talent in the films "ISH-421", "Diplomaed Donkey", "Money or Wisdom", "Student", "Barber", "Inspection", "Boxing", "Smart Creature".
 He starred in circus pantomimes, such as "The Mysterious Crystal", "Akrom, Bad-Khan and Rabbit".
 Since the 1970s, he worked with the creative team "Circus on Stage" in Tashkent.
 The audience admired his skill as a parodist and a dashing rider.
 Akrom Yusupov was a master of words and mimicry.
-He skillfully created the image of a simple and sincere person, quick, but calm, when it was necessary to quickly assess the situation.
+He created the image of a simple and sincere person, quick, but calm, when it was necessary to quickly assess the situation.
 His characters were distinguished by ingenuity, although they made people laugh.

 In 1958, for his great labor merits, Akrom Yusupov was awarded the Order of the "Badge of Honor".

 His son Mahmud Yusupov (December 11, 1930, Tashkent) - tightrope walker and acrobat.
 Honored Artist of Uzbekistan (1964), participant of the famous program of the circus dynasty Tashkenbaevs since 1951.

 He died on November 26, 1975, buried in the cemetery "Minor" in the city of Tashkent.

 One of the streets of the city of Markhamat Andijan region of Uzbekistan is named after Akrom Yusupov.